jbdelhommeau/gitlab-ci-node/README-short.md

-Container with node, bower and gulp for Gitlab Continuous Integration or not.
+Container with node, bower, gulp and yarn for Gitlab Continuous Integration or not.